nima-siboni/aug-net/README.md

 # aug-net
-A small tutorial on how to calculate the Jacobian of the outputs wrt inputs
+A small tutorial on how to calculate the Jacobian of the outputs wrt the inputs